 Voting on the green transition We have upped our engagement with several of the world's largest banks to urge them to stop financing new fossil energy projects.
-This also marks the start of our targeted pressure on the bank sector to set ${\rm CO}2$ reduction targets and accelerate the green transition.
+This also marks the start of our targeted pressure on the bank sector to set CO2 reduction targets and accelerate the green transition.
 As an asset manager and active investor, we have begun to put additional pressure on banks to contribute to the green transition.
 This includes Citigroup, Goldman Sachs, Bank of America, Wells Fargo and Credit Suisse.
 At their AGMs, we therefore vote for those proposals that will get them to stop financing new gas, coal or oil projects.
 More specifically, this means they have to adjust their lending so they follow the climate plan of the International Energy Agency and contribute to achieving the climate targets of the Paris agreement.
 "We are stepping up the rhetoric and right now increasing the pressure on banks, as they have to scale back the financing of fossil fuels to slow climate change.
 The banks have to move in a greener direction and increase the financing of renewable energy and green technologies.
 Confronting US banks in particular is important, as they are huge lenders to the fossil fuel industry - turning them around would be a very significant victory for the green transition," says Mads Steinmüller, Chief ESG Specialist at Danske Bank Asset Management, who adds: "The goal of becoming independent of Russian oil and gas does not mean the rest of the world should increase fossil energy production.
 On the contrary, we need massive investment in renewables and in solving the climate crisis - and the banks should have the same focus."
 Accelerating the green domino effect Achieving the goals of the Paris Agreement requires investing several trillion DKK annually in climate technologies and renewables, and much of this has to come from the banks.
-That is why we are now kicking off a targeted dialogue with US and European banks, in particular, urging them to set CO2 reduction The banks' green dilemma The green transition requires huge investments, with the EU estimating that EUR $180 \, \mathrm{bn^1}$ is needed annually from the private sector if it is to achieve its climate targets.
+That is why we are now kicking off a targeted dialogue with US and European banks, in particular, urging them to set CO2 reduction The banks' green dilemma The green transition requires huge investments, with the EU estimating that EUR 180bn is needed annually from the private sector if it is to achieve its climate targets.
 Hence, the banks play a key role in the green transition, as they lend the money that enables companies to invest in the green transformation of their businesses.
 However, the banks also lend money to the fossil fuel industry, for example, and so finance oil and gas.
 This presents a dilemma, as on the one hand society is still dependent on oil for fuel, heating, medical and other everyday products.
-On the other hand, the banks and the fossil fuel industry have to transition from black to green to help slow climate change - and if they do not act in time, the economi equences for them will be huge.
-It is a complex iss discuss with our investee banks - and indee ny have clear and ambitious climate plans.
-Hov aware that numerous banks have not pr enough and do not yet, for example, h how to reduce the CO2 emissions inance via loans to companies and cely https://ec.europa.eu/newsroom/ intpa/items/658782 achieve CO_2 -neutround Our focus is on supporting the banks in their transformation, so they take responsibility for driving the green transition.
+On the other hand, the banks and the fossil fuel industry have to transition from black to green to help slow climate change - and if they do not act in time, the economic pequences for them will be huge. time, the economi equ It is a complex iss banks - and indee climate plans.
+How banks have not pr yet, for example, h the $CO_2$ emissions to companies and achieve $CO_2$ -neutroung.
+Our focus is on supporting the banks in their discuss with our investee ny have clear and ambitious aware that numerous anough and do not how to reduce inance via loans https://ec.europa.eu/newsroom/ intpa/items/658782 transformation, so they take responsibility for driving the green transition.
 We do this by voting at their AGMs or via direct dialogue with bank management.
 Our aim is to influence them to commit to being climate neutral and to set reduction targets for the carbon footprint of their loans and investments.